Ooma (NYSE:OOMA) Updates FY 2023 Earnings Guidance

-A number of analysts have issued reports on OOMA shares.
-Benchmark cut their price objective on shares of Ooma to $27.00 in a report on Friday, May 20th.
-Northland Securities lowered their price objective on shares of Ooma to $19.00 in a research report on Wednesday, May 25th.
+A number of brokerages have weighed in on OOMA.
 StockNews.com upgraded shares of Ooma from a buy rating to a strong-buy rating in a research report on Thursday, May 12th.
-Alliance Global Partners decreased their price target on shares of Ooma from $25.00 to $21.00 and set a buy rating for the company in a research report on Wednesday, May 25th.
-Finally, JMP Securities cut shares of Ooma from a market outperform rating to a market perform rating and decreased their price target for the company from $24.00 to $20.00 in a research report on Wednesday, May 25th.
-One investment analyst has rated the stock with a hold rating, five have issued a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, the stock has an average rating of Buy and an average price target of $23.25.
+Alliance Global Partners lowered their price target on shares of Ooma from $25.00 to $21.00 and set a buy rating on the stock in a report on Wednesday, May 25th.
+Benchmark lowered their price target on shares of Ooma to $27.00 in a report on Friday, May 20th.
+JMP Securities downgraded shares of Ooma from a market outperform rating to a market perform rating and lowered their target price for the company from $24.00 to $20.00 in a research note on Wednesday, May 25th.
+Finally, Northland Securities lowered their target price on shares of Ooma to $19.00 in a research note on Wednesday, May 25th.
+One analyst has rated the stock with a hold rating, five have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $23.25.

-A number of institutional investors have recently made changes to their positions in the stock.
-Bank of America Corp DE grew its stake in shares of Ooma by 3.2% in the 1st quarter.
-Bank of America Corp DE now owns 42,837 shares of the technology company’s stock valued at $641,000 after purchasing an additional 1,325 shares during the last quarter.
-Walleye Capital LLC raised its stake in Ooma by 5.7% during the first quarter.
-Walleye Capital LLC now owns 59,911 shares of the technology company’s stock worth $898,000 after purchasing an additional 3,208 shares during the period.
-Dynamic Technology Lab Private Ltd acquired a new stake in shares of Ooma in the first quarter worth $161,000.
-Goldman Sachs Group Inc. grew its holdings in Ooma by 11.7% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 46,050 shares of the technology company’s stock valued at $690,000 after purchasing an additional 4,823 shares in the last quarter.
-Finally, Wellington Management Group LLP grew its holdings in Ooma by 22.4% during the 1st quarter.
-Wellington Management Group LLP now owns 1,153,787 shares of the technology company’s stock valued at $17,296,000 after purchasing an additional 211,434 shares in the last quarter.
-Institutional investors own 83.66% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in the business.
+Bank of America Corp DE grew its stake in shares of Ooma by 3.2% during the 1st quarter.
+Bank of America Corp DE now owns 42,837 shares of the technology company’s stock valued at $641,000 after acquiring an additional 1,325 shares during the period.
+Walleye Capital LLC grew its stake in shares of Ooma by 5.7% during the 1st quarter.
+Walleye Capital LLC now owns 59,911 shares of the technology company’s stock valued at $898,000 after acquiring an additional 3,208 shares during the period.
+Dynamic Technology Lab Private Ltd bought a new position in shares of Ooma during the 1st quarter valued at approximately $161,000.
+Goldman Sachs Group Inc. grew its stake in shares of Ooma by 11.7% during the 1st quarter.
+Goldman Sachs Group Inc. now owns 46,050 shares of the technology company’s stock valued at $690,000 after acquiring an additional 4,823 shares during the period.
+Finally, Wellington Management Group LLP grew its stake in shares of Ooma by 22.4% during the 1st quarter.
+Wellington Management Group LLP now owns 1,153,787 shares of the technology company’s stock valued at $17,296,000 after acquiring an additional 211,434 shares during the period.
+Institutional investors and hedge funds own 83.66% of the company’s stock.

 Ooma, Inc provides communications services and related technologies for businesses and consumers in the United States and Canada.
 The company's products and services include Ooma Office, a cloud-based multi-user communications system for small and medium-sized businesses; Ooma Office Pro that offers services, including HD video meetings, call recording, enhanced call blocking, and voicemail transcription; Ooma Connect, which delivers fixed wireless internet connectivity; Ooma Managed Wi-Fi, a plug-and-play enterprise-grade Wi-Fi solution; and Ooma Enterprise, a unified-communications-as-a-service solution.